-Litecoin proponents frequently tout similarities to Bitcoin, but LTC ultimately differentiates itself by having cheaper layer one (L1) transaction fees, the ability to handle more transactions per second (TP/s), and having higher emphasis on merchant and retail adoption throughout its development.
-During its decade-long existence, Litecoin has been compared to ‘digital silver’ as complimentary to Bitcoin’s ‘digital gold’ status.
+Litecoin proponents frequently tout the crypto’s similarities to Bitcoin, but LTC ultimately differentiates itself by having fast and cheaper layer one (L1) transactions, the ability to handle more transactions per second (TP/s), and having higher emphasis on payments through merchant and retail adoption throughout its development cycle.
+In its 12-year existence, for which the crypto boasts 100% uptime, Litecoin is often viewed as ‘digital silver’, complimentary to Bitcoin’s ‘digital gold’ status.

 Can silver (LTC) reach the same level of actualisation as gold (BTC)?